In June 2026, everybody was telling you to learn AI.

 Sure it can.
 So can a nineteen year old intern with WiFi and an afternoon to kill.

 If the biggest thing this technology ever does for you is help you finish the work you were already supposed to be able to do, then you have missed the whole thing.
 That is not the future.
 That is the edge of the future.
-And the edge is getting more crowded by the hour, while the place that actually matters sits almost empty, waiting for the few people willing to walk into it.
+In June 2026, that edge was crowded while the place that actually mattered was still waiting for people willing to walk into it.

 The Core Is Where the Leverage Is

-The people who win the next ten years will not be the ones who got good at clicking a tool.
+My bet in June 2026 was that the people who won the next ten years would not be the ones who got good at clicking a tool.

 They will be the ones who understood what the tool is made of.

-Learn how these models actually reason.
-Learn how data shapes intelligence.
-Learn how agents make decisions when no one is watching.
+Learn how these models produce answers.
+Learn how data shapes their behavior.
+Learn how agents act across tasks.
 Learn how evaluation works.
 Learn how systems break, and why they break.
 Learn how an entire workflow gets automated from one end to the other.
 Learn how AI stops being a toy and quietly becomes the floor that everything else gets to stand on.

 That is where the leverage lives.

 Because the question that keeps people small is how do I use AI to make my job a little easier.
-The question that changes a life is something else entirely.
-What can I build now that was impossible a year ago.
+The question that could change a life in 2026 was something else entirely.
+What could I build then that had been impossible a year earlier?

 That one question is the whole line between a user and a builder.
 A user asks AI to make the old world run a little smoother.
 A builder asks what new world just opened up, and then walks straight into it without waiting for permission.